 After receiving the report you will receive a confirmation by e-mail.

-The unused product must be returned in the original packaging.
+The unused product must be returned in the original packaging, if reasonably possible.

 You are responsible for sending the return shipment that it arrives safely and undamaged.

 If the product is damaged or the packaging is damaged more than is necessary to try the product, we can pass on this depreciation of the product to you.
 So handle the product with care and make sure that it is well packed when returning.

 You must pay the shipping / transport costs for the return.